BrindhaSubramanian/DataScienceChallenge/README.md

 #e) Distance metrics for clustering
 #I will use Mahalanobis distance
 #It takes covariance into consideration which lead to elliptical decision boundaries
-#Euclidean distance works well in a dataset which contains same units across all the input variables.
+#We can't consider Euclidean distance for this dataset because it works well in a dataset which contains same units across all the input variables.
 In the given dataset that is not the case.

 #Classification
 #Accuracy of the prediction model is 60.6%
-#Sensitivity of the model is good
+#Sensitivity of the model is good (75%)
-#specificity of the model is relatively low
-#That is only 47% of the no click scenarios have been captured out of the entire no click instances
+#specificity of the model is relatively low (47%).
+That is only, 47% of the no click scenarios have been captured out of the entire no click instances

 #b) Feature Engineering
 #I have dereived features such as
     #NumOfWords and is_missSpelled from "Query",
-    #weekday and TimeOfDayCorrected from "QueryTime" for the analysis
+    #weekday and TimeOfDayCorrected from "QueryTime"
+    #Click from "ItemRank" for the analysis

 #c) I consider multiple factors while deciding on the right models to build.
 They are
     #Data type of the target variable